Axel Ockenfels

-Axel Ockenfels (born 9 February 1969 in Rheydt) is a German economist.
+Axel Ockenfels (born 9 February 1969) is a German economist.
 Since 2003, he has been professor of economics at the University of Cologne, and in 2023 he was appointed Director at the Max Planck Institute for Research on Collective Goods in Bonn.
-He is also founding director of the Adenauer School of Government (2025).
+He is also founding director of the Adenauer School of Government.

 Life

-From 1989 to 1994, Ockenfels studied economics at the Rhenish Friedrich Wilhelm University of Bonn.
+From 1989 to 1994, Ockenfels studied economics at the University of Bonn.
 His diploma thesis was supervised by the Nobel Prize winner Reinhard Selten and won the Heinz Sauermann Prize in 1997.
-In 1998, he received his doctorate from the Otto von Guericke University Magdeburg.
+In 1998, he received his doctorate from the Otto von Guericke University Magdeburg under the supervision of Joachim Weimann.
 His thesis, entitled Fairneß, Reziprozität und Eigennutz (Fairness, Reciprocity and Selfishness), was awarded the prize of the Economic Science Association for the best dissertation in 1998/99.
 He subsequently received a number of other awards.
 From 2001 to 2007, he was an Emmy Noether Fellow at the German Research Foundation.
 After spending time abroad in 1996/97 as a DAAD Scholar at Penn State University, and as postdoc at Harvard University in 1999/2000, where he studied under the future Nobel Prize winner Alvin E. Roth, he qualified as Professor of Economics at the University of Magdeburg in 2002.

 Until 2003, he worked as a research-group leader at the Max Planck Institute for Research into Economic Systems in Jena; in July 2003, the University of Cologne appointed him successor to Carl Christian von Weizsäcker as Professor of Economics.
 From 2003 to 2007, Ockenfels was Director of the Institute of Energy Economics at the University of Cologne.
 From 2003 bis 2006, he was President of the Gesellschaft für Experimentelle Wirtschaftsforschung.
 In 2004, he was the founding director of the Cologne Laboratory for Economic Research.
 Since 2010, Ockenfels has been a member of the Scientific Advisory Board at the Federal Ministry for Economic Affairs and Energy; from 2011 to 2018, he was spokesperson for the DFG research group "Design and Behavior – Economic Engineering of Firms and Markets"; and, after a visiting professorship at Stanford University, he headed the University of Cologne's Center of Excellence for Social and Economic Behavior (C-SEB) from 2015 to 2023.
 From 2018 to 2023, Ockenfels was Department Editor of the journal Management Science.
 Since 2018, he has been Head of the "Market Design & Behavior" research area within the ECONtribute Cluster of Excellence, together with economist Benny Moldovanu.
 After a visiting professorship at the University of California, San Diego, Ockenfels became Director of the Max Planck Institute for Research on Collective Goods in Bonn, alongside Christoph Engel and Matthias Sutter.